 In the case of all excused absences, it is expected that work will be completed according to our make-up policy (pg.
-18).
+19).
 School-sponsored activities are not to be considered absences.
+However, students are required to make up any work missed.